DFE-Digital/technical-guidance/standards/using-3rd-party-open-source-products.md

 However, many organisations ‘open’ their code, but monetise the software through means that restrict the freedom of the user.
-Some open source software does not have a strong community, and can be risky to use should problems arise which the MOJ does not understand how to resolve.
+Some open source software does not have a strong community, and can be risky to use should problems arise which the DfE does not understand how to resolve.

 ## Criteria for identifying truly open-source products